comejv/better-trithemius-cipher/README.md

 # py-crypt
 Simple encryption script based on the position of the char relatively to a juxtaposed alphabet (that can be shuffled with a given key), then transformed into a letter again.
+Similar to the Trithemius cipher.
 The same algorithm is applied sepparately to numbers if users choses to do so.

-PS : encryption similar to the Trithemius cipher
+Structure can be preserved or not.